Fig Group

 Why the London Market now requires Cyber Essentials

-PRA Supervisory Statement 1/21 (Operational resilience: impact tolerances for important business services) put cyber at the top of the supervisory agenda for UK insurers, and the Lloyd's Minimum Standards expect each managing agent to have an equivalent framework in place for its own supply chain.
-In practice this translates into supplier due-diligence questionnaires that increasingly name Cyber Essentials (or Cyber Essentials Plus) as an explicit baseline alongside ISO 27001 mapping, SOC 2 Type II, or bespoke Lloyd's IT Security Self-Assessments.
+PRA Supervisory Statement 1/21 put cyber at the top of the supervisory agenda for UK insurers, and Lloyd's Minimum Standards now expect each managing agent to enforce the equivalent framework across its own supply chain.
+The result: Cyber Essentials is now a near-universal explicit baseline on London Market supplier due-diligence questionnaires.

 What Cyber Essentials actually covers for a syndicate